mod-cpp/pacman/exercises/17/ghost_state/17-ghost-state.md

 ## Visibility

 The main difference between `class` and `struct` is the default visibility.
-All members of a struct are publicly accessible by default, so no accessors are needed if that is the intended behavior.
+All members of a struct are publicly accessible by default.
 A class on the other hand is private by default, so some sort of `public:` access is needed to give users access to things like constructors and functions.

 Everything can be made private in a C++ class, even constructors.

 ## Default behavior

 If possible, we want to rely on the default behavior of the member variables of a class.
-This simplifies the construction of your class and reduces the things you need to worry about.
+This simplifies the design of your class and reduces the things you need to worry about.

 ```cpp
 struct Position {